Scalp Cooling (Scalp Hypothermia)

 How much does scalp cooling cost?

 Older types of scalp cooling caps are often not covered by insurance.
 Not all insurance companies cover scalp cooling.
-Medicare and Medicaid (CMS) covers some uses of scalp cooling.
+Medicare and Medicaid (CMS) cover some uses of scalp cooling.
 If it is not covered, you will have to pay for it.
 The price for scalp cooling treatment should be explained before you decide if it is right for you.

 Does scalp cooling work?